google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 where media is played on a regular basis.
 When it is high enough, media playback is allowed to autoplay on desktop only.

-Note that you can check out user's MEI at the <i>chrome://media-engagement</i>
+User's MEI is available at the <i>chrome://media-engagement</i> internal page.
-internal page in Chrome 62.

 <figure>
   <img src="/web/updates/images/2017/09/media-engagement.png"